-- Earnings for photo contributors with Adsense accounts - For Google Adsense account holders, there's the ability to upload their own photos and earn revenue from adverts placed on the site via Google Adsense.
+- Earnings for photo contributors with Adsense accounts - For Google Adsense account holders, there's the ability to upload their own photos and earn revenue from adverts placed on the site.
 This is the only way to earn revenue from FreeRangeStock.

 The conditions attached to all downloaded photos are that the copyright of the photo remains with the photographer.
 You can use downloaded photos as often as you like and publish them in websites, article sites like HubPages or other projects online or offline, and you don't even need to credit the photographer (although, it's appreciated if you do).

-For any photo that contains identifiable persons, the photographer must have a model release signed by the persons appearing in the photos.
+For any photo that contains identifiable persons, the photographer must first obtain a model release signed by the persons appearing in the photos before submitting them.
 For children, a model release signed by a parent or legal guardian is a requirement.
 This is standard industry practice among all stock libraries.
-FreeRangeStock doesn't require photographers to upload the model release along with the photos, but they must confirm that they have it, and be able to supply it should the need arise.
-Similarly, photos can't contain protected company logos, brands or prominently featured design protected buildings or structures unless they have a signed property release.
+FreeRangeStock doesn't require photographers to upload the model release form along with the photos, but they must confirm that they have it, and be able to supply it should the need arise.
+Similarly, photos can't contain protected company logos, brands or prominently featured, design protected buildings or structures unless they have a signed property release.

 As a longtime contributor to Microstock photo libraries, which charge customers and pay a percentage of the fee for usage of photos, I can see the differences between those libraries and FreeRangeStock.
 The majority of people who actually pay for photos require very high quality.
 Those who want free photos don't require the same high quality.
 They don't want poor quality photos either, of course, so there are quality acceptance standards applied by FreeRangeStock reviewers.

 Photos must be in JPG file format with a minimum pixel size of 2400 x 1800.
-However, they don't want files in excess of 2 MB which means you should reduce the quality in order to reduce the file size.
+However, they don't want files in excess of 2 MB which means you may need to reduce the quality in order to reduce the file size.
 On Photoshop, I mostly save the photos at 2400 x 1800 and with a quality setting of 8.

 The Advantage for Contributors

-The obvious advantage is that you can often earn even if the ads placed near your photo is viewed but not clicked.
+The obvious advantage is that you can earn even if the ads are viewed but not clicked.
 That's because Adsense have two main advert types; Those that earn you money when viewers click on them (CPC ads) and those that earn you money just by being viewed on your photo pages (CPM ads).
 Both types are served by Adsense on the site.